slotdawg/ts2020/beam_security_compliance/beam_security_compliance.rst

 PCI-DSS Compliance
 .................

 Beam provides an extensive list of all actions that an organization should take to comply with regulatory policies like PCI-DSS.
+The regulatory policy compliance view can be considered as **a system of records** to identify your compliance with all tasks that need to be performed to comply with regulatory policies.

 These can be categorized into three types - Process, Documentation and Configuration related tasks.
 Process and Documentation tasks related to security processes and supporting documentation that you need to maintain.
 Configuration tasks relate to the automated resource configuration audits that Beam runs.
 Click on section 1.1 to see details.

 	.. figure:: images/beam_sc_image19.png